 The investment objective is conditional upon investment in companies which stand out for their active approach to sustainable development and their commitment to putting in place policies that are compatible with the issues at stake in climate-related and environmental regulation.
 The investment management activity aims to contribute significantly to the efforts required to achieve the long-term global warming objectives of the Paris Agreement.
-The aim is to limit the increase in the global average temperature at the end of the century to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C.
+The aim is to limit the increase in the global average temperature at the end of the century to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase to 1.5°C.

 In practical terms, Anaxis Asset Management wishes to reduce the overall carbon intensity of the investments under management by 7.5% per year on average until 2030, to set itself on a trajectory from the outset to achieve carbon neutrality in 2050.
-The reference level is that measured at the end of 2018.
+The reference level is that measured at the end of 2018 in the management of emerging bonds held by Anaxis Asset Management.
 This extra-financial objective complies with the provisions of Article 9 of the SFDR.